One of the biggest and most famous Ganesha idol in Mumbai, Lalbaugcha Raja has been unveiled.

 The idol is approximately 15 feet tall and it takes around one to two months to make it.

-The Lalbaugcha Raja idol will be immersed on September 22.
+The Lalbaugcha Raja idol was immersed on September 22.
 Here is the first glimpse of the majestic idol.

 Ganesh Chaturthi celebrations are soon to kick off from September 13.
 The ten-day festival will see many idols of Ganesha installed in people’s homes, particularly in Mumbai.
 The Ganesh Chaturthi festival is celebrated in the states of Maharashtra, Tamil Nadu, Karnataka, Gujarat among other states.